jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 ## Getting Started

 Along with introducing Combine, Apple also extended many well-known APIs, such as `URLSession` and `NotificationCenter` to offer built-in Publishers.
 Make sure to have a look in the documentation before deciding to roll your own implementation.

 AVFoundation is a good candidate to extend: is has events delivered via KVO, NotifcationCenter, and some of them you'll have to query yourself.
 With Combine's Publishers you could unify the event delivery.
 This post will guide you through the process by creating a publisher for observing AVPlayer's playback progress.

+There are multiple ways for creating your own Publishers: you can use the `@Published` property wrapper, or use a `PassthroughSubject` instance to send values on demand.
+In this guide however, you'll build a Publisher from scratch.

 Let's have a look at Combine's the key components.